AdrienWehrle/earthspy/README.md

   - Data download at native resolutions with the Split and Merge (SM) downlodad mode
   - Data storage with efficient structure and file naming

-As `earthspy` is built on top of the [[https://www.sentinel-hub.com/][Sentinel Hub services]], it includes e.g. the data pre-processing through [[https://docs.sentinel-hub.com/api/latest/evalscript/][custom scripts]] allowing the user to process and download only the products needed (such as high-level indices) therefore optimizing download time and local storage.
+As `earthspy` is built on top of the [Sentinel Hub services](https://www.sentinel-hub.com/), it includes e.g. the data pre-processing through [custom scripts](https://docs.sentinel-hub.com/api/latest/evalscript/) allowing the user to process and download only the products needed (such as high-level indices) therefore optimizing download time and local storage.

 * Table of Contents                               :toc_2:noexport:
 - [[#earthspy-%EF%B8%8F-earth_africa-earth_americas-earth_asia][earthspy]]